samuelandert/omo-sapiens/README.md

 ### Tuesday
 - solution generating, prototyping, inspiring, copy and paste
-- voting by feet by following your nose

 ### Wednesday
-- Feedback and testing of Prototypes
+- Feedback and testing of Prototypes and assumptions plus consolidating the best options into one solution

 ### Thursday
 - Implement the most promising prototypes